manlei/The-Game-of-Plane-War/README.md

 ## description

   * environment
   > VS2012
   * background
   > I developed this game when I learned C++ for the first time so there may be some bugs in this project, if you find one,please contact with me.
+  * model
-  * there are two models for the players to choose
+  > there are two models for the players to choose